DCC-EX/dcc-ex.github.io/docs/support/contact-us.rst

 |conductor| |tinkerer| |engineer|

 The best way to reach us is on our `Discord server <https://discord.gg/PuPnNMp8Qf>`_.
-Usually there is always a team member online to help with your issue in English, German and French, and if not you'll get a response within a few hours.
+Usually there is a team member online to help with your issue in English, German and French, and if not you'll get a response within a few hours.

 .. raw:: html